WordlessMeteor/LoL-DIY-Programs/README.md

 		6. Restart <u>Command Prompt</u> or <u>Terminal</u>.
 In that case, Python tools, e.g. pip, can be used as normal.
 	- After installation and environment variable configuration of Python, use `pip install [LibraryName]` command to install required libraries for this program set.
 For Chinese mainland users, using proxies to ignore the GFW should accelerate the downloading stage of Python libraries.
 Required libraries for this program set are:
 		- lcu_driver
+			- I've forked [lcu_driver library](https://github.com/WordlessMeteor/lcu-driver/tree/master/lcu_driver) , so that the user can still pxperience library files in the forked repository if the corresponding pull request hasn't been accepted to merge into the official version, or has been rejected to merge, by the original author.
+			- I'm only reponsible for modifying the library files in the forked repository **according to the demands of this program set**, and not obligated to merge others' changes to the library files into mine.
+However, any user that commented and suggested on the library update **based on the program set update** is welcome 👏
 		- openpyxl
 		- pandas
 		- requests
 		- pyperclip
 		- pickle
 		- urllib
+		- wcwidth
 2. To improve the speed of reponses, please open any program in this program set by Command Prompt or Terminal, instead of Python IDLE.
 	- To prevent the window from flashing quickly, it's suggested that users first open Command Prompt (or Terminal), switch to the directory of the program set using `cd` command and then open some program by `python [Filename]`.
 In this way, it's easy check the returned information.
 3. All programs must run after the user logs in the LoL client.